fauziamk/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow Trying to learn git repositories '\n'
+This repository is for practicing the GitHub Flow. '\n' Trying to learn git repositories.